smoralb/race-control-tv/README.md

 Closed captions supported in english, spanish, dutch and german.

-Application is not translated and only available in english.
+Application is available in English and German.
 Feel free to translate it and open a PR :D

 ## Install